-I have just published Performer Training and Technology: Preparing Our Selves (Routledge, 2021).
-The book explores the interesections between performer training and technology from the eighteenth century onwards and asks whether performer training practice may offer a productive space in which alternative relations to technology can be tested.
+My monograph Performer Training and Technology: Preparing Our Selves (Routledge, 2021) explores the interesections between performer training and technology from the eighteenth century onwards and asks whether performer training practice may offer a productive space in which alternative relations to technology can be tested.
 The book is part of the Routledge Series Perspectives on Performer Training, which I co-edit with Rebecca Loukes, and was shortlisted for the David Bradby Mongraph Award.

-Since 2014 I have been working with technologist Simon East on the development of Sonolope, a system of movement sonification.
+Between 2014 and 2019 I developed with technologist Simon East Sonolope, a movement sonification utilising mobile phones and smart watches.
 Sonolope was used in the event Sonic Bodies (Being Human Festival, Leeds Art Gallery, November 2018), which aimed to offer opportunities to sighted and non-sighted audiences to engage in a multisensory engagement with sculpture.
 Sonolope is discussed in a recent publication in International Journal of Performance Arts and Digital Media.

-In 2017-2018 , I shared a LITE Fellowship with Dr Scott Palmer on Mobile Phones and Digital Creativity.
+In 2017–2018 , I shared a LITE Fellowship with Dr Scott Palmer on Mobile Phones and Digital Creativity.
 The project produced a number of outputs that can be viewed on SignalSpace.
-An article discssing the use of mobile phones in performer training was published in the Digital Training special issue of the Theatre Dance and Performance Training Journal.
+An article discussing the use of mobile phones in performer training was published in the Digital Training special issue of the Theatre Dance and Performance Training Journal.